sergious234/uranium-rs/mine_data_structs/README.md

 `mine_data_structs` is just a crate containing data structs for `uranium-rs`.

-This crate was made by myself for **myself**, I don't care if it is useless to you, I don't care if it doesn't follow certain patters, indeed, I just care about it working for me.
+This crate was made by myself for **myself**, I don't care if it is useless to you, I don't care if it doesn't follow certain patterns, indeed, I just care about it working for me.

 If you find this crate usefull in anyways you should reconsider many things in your